lmc2179/lmc2179.github.io/drafts/multiplicative.md

 Note that the size of the swings are proportional to the average level of the series - years with a higher average also have larger seasonal swings.

 We can fit the two models using statsmodels.
+We only need to add an `np.log` to the model specification to fit the log-linear model.
+We'll plot their predictions along with the observed data.

 ```python
 additive_model = smf.ols('Passengers ~ year + C(month_number)', df)
 additive_fit = additive_model.fit()